devennn/devennn.github.io/_posts/2020-01-23-analysis-of-english-rungus.md

 English: Please pour some water in this bamboo container, I want to drink.
 ```

-It could be a problem if the ratio of input and target sequence(sentence) differ too much as it will affect the ability of a model to process long words.
+It could be a problem if the ratio of input and target sequence(sentence) differ too much as it will affect the ability of a model to process long sequence.

 ## Analysis 2: Different words order after sentence translation